Skip to main navigation Skip to main content

 4. Make sure we can act on your comment.

 We accept all comments.
 However, we can only make changes that are in line with the division’s scope and legal authorities.
 The changes must also be applicable to the proposal's requirements.
-We cannot grant exceptions to state or federal regulations.
+We cannot grant exceptions to state or federal regulations, nor are we able to address local zoning issues.
 Please focus on the information that we can act on.

 5. Be specific.

 Identify the distinct parts you think should be changed or the parts you support.
-We encourage you to suggest specific wording changes.
+Please use page, paragraph, and line numbers when suggesting specific wording changes.
 If you think we missed something in the analysis or in a certain section, explain what additional information or concepts you'd like us to include.
 Provide concrete examples of your concern, either real or hypothetical, where you can.

 6. Offer creative solutions.